 Have you noticed how often you do things and respond in certain ways without thinking about it?
 We all do that.
 That’s what we call a habit.

 The same principle is true whether your habit is a good one or bad one.
 Over time your politeness, foul language, how much and what you eat and drink, the way you listen, your respect for your self and others became habits.
-Those who know us best trust us or do not trust us by the consistency of our lives, our habits.
+The level of trust of our family and friends have in us is based on the consistency of our lives, our habits.
 Those habits began as a choice and have become more and more a part of us with every passing day.

 There’s an old saying that goes something like this, “Sow an act, develop a habit.
 Sow a habit, develop a character.
 Sow a character, develop a destiny. “

 Our Character determines our ultimate destiny.
 Don’t misunderstand me to be saying we can become good enough to go to heaven.

 This is not about God owing us something because we have a good character.
 The truth is we can’t begin to develop Christ-like character without Christ in us.
 Only those with Jesus in our lives will make it.
 And that life is a new birth that begins with a choice to trust Christ to save us from our self through his death, burial, and resurrection.

 Study the picture above for a moment.
 Are you at an important decision point about which road to take concerning your faith, your character, your marriage, family, or career?
 You cannot travel two roads at the same time.
 Please choose to follow Christ and his teachings; you will be glad you did.

 I want to ask you to make a choice that I think will bless your life in so many ways.
 Buy this book for yourself or for someone else you care about right now . https://www.cosdavis.com/product/heavens-currency-investing-in-the-things-that-matter-most/